PEtab-dev/PEtab/doc/development.rst

 * PEtab extensions required for interpretation of a problem specification must be specified in the PEtab-YAML files
 * There is at least one tool that supports the proposed extension
-* The authors provide a library that implements validation checks for the proposed format.
+* The authors provide a library that provides tests cases and implements validation checks for the proposed format.

 Developers are free to develop any PEtab extension.
 To become an official PEtab extension, it needs to go through the following process.